 Hormone therapy

-Progesterone levels naturally decrease when you reach menopause since you are no longer ovulating.
+Progesterone levels naturally decrease during perimenopause since you are no longer ovulating.
 As a result, healthcare professionals might recommend hormone therapy, which increases estrogen and progesterone levels to reduce symptoms of menopause.
 However, this can cause high progesterone symptoms including:

 Hormone contraceptive